michellerenehey/backend-bookstore/README.md

 # backend-bookstore

-<p>Created a backend API vertically from scratch for a bookstore </p>
+<p>Created a backend bookstore API from scratch.
+Project and testing created vertically. </p>

 ## Created BY